How to Help Your Baby Overcome Jet Lag

 Let your baby nap on the road.
 We rented a car in California, so Stellan caught naps en route to grandma and grandpa’s house and was awake for visits and activities.
 The three-hour time difference helped us get an early start and make the most of each day there, and because we were only going to be in California for three days, we weren’t terribly concerned with getting him on Pacific Standard Time, although he pretty much did.

 Reserve bulkhead seats and a bassinet.
 From California, we took a red-eye back to New York for a day and then hopped on a plane to Spain.
-If, like me, you can’t justify buying your infant his own seat and glass of cabernet, it’s advisable to reserve bulkhead seats and request a bassinet for your baby on international flights.
+If, like me, you can’t justify buying your infant his own seat, it’s advisable to reserve bulkhead seats and request a bassinet for your baby on international flights.
 By the time we made our reservations, the bulkhead seats were taken, and I found myself wishing I could put our chunker in a bassinet more than once during the eight-hour flight as my leg muscles gradually atrophied.
 We again took a night flight, which worked out really well for everyone, except my aforementioned chicken legs.

 Keep moving, spend ample time in daylight, and eat when the locals eat.
 In Barcelona, Stellan still wasn’t interested in spending any significant amount of time in his increasingly well-traveled travel crib, so we kept right on co-sleeping.
 He and I awoke at 2 am the first night and had a hard time getting back to sleep, but we got up reasonably early in the morning, kept busy during the day, spent as much time as possible in natural light, and ate customarily late, all of which added up to our being on Barcelona time within a day or so.
 That’s right, our five-month-old went to dinner with us at 9 pm on most evenings and slept in until 10 am.
 Don’t judge.
 Because we were out and about every day, he ended up taking all his naps either in his carrier or his umbrella stroller.
 I said, don’t judge.

 Be flexible with the feedings.
 From Barcelona, we flew back to New York on a daytime flight, during which Stellan slept intermittently and spent the bulk of his awake time comfort nursing.
-The surrounding passengers got more than a passing glance at my breasts because my breasts were pretty much out during the entire flight.
+The surrounding passengers got more than a passing glance at my breasts because they were pretty much out during the entire flight.
 In fact, I might have dozed off with at least one nipple poking out of my shirt more than once.
 You’re welcome, 21E!